GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 	- This person should be intimately familiar with the content and all of its solutions.
 	- Delivers kick off meeting & challenge intro lecture presentations (if required)
 - Coaches
-	- The personal coach/facilitator/TA for a squad of 3 to 5 attendees.
+	- The personal coach/facilitator/TA for a team of 3 to 5 attendees.
     	- It is recommended to have 1 coach for every 5 attendees.
 At a minimum, there should be 1 coach for every 10 attendees.
-	- Provides guidance and direction for the squad but does **NOT** provide answers.
+	- Provides guidance and direction for the team but does **NOT** provide answers.
 Typically answering questions with more questions and things to "ponder".
-	- In charge of determining whether a squad has finished a challenge based on the acceptance criteria in the challenge text.
+	- In charge of determining whether a team has finished a challenge based on the acceptance criteria in the challenge text.
 This review will determine if they move on to the next challenge.
 - Attendees
-	- The students in the event that participate in squads of 3 to 5.
+	- The students in the event that participate in teams of 3 to 5.
 	- Must join and participate in the event's Google Meet AND have their webcam and microphone turned on at all times.
 This most accurately simulates an in person team environment.

 ## Event Preparation